IEEE-Victoris-2-0/MediXpert-Back-End/README.md

  5. php artisan serve

 ## API Documentation
-Refer to the <a href="https://documenter.getpostman.com/view/29337762/2s9YC1WEAo"></a> for detailed information on the available endpoints and how to use them.
+Refer to the <a href="https://documenter.getpostman.com/view/29337762/2s9YC1WEAo">MediXpert</a> for detailed information on the available endpoints and how to use them.

+## MediXpert Back-End -- Shooting Stars.